Best Tactical LED Flashlight

-There are dozens, if not hundreds of tactical flashlights available, so let me tell you about an awesome one that you may not have considered.
+There are dozens, if not hundreds of tactical flashlights available for EDC (Every Day Carry), so let me tell you about an awesome one that you may not have considered.
 I like it so much, I decided to write a “best tactical LED flashlight review” so I can share what I found!

 My pick is the Streamlight Protac 2L-X USB Tactical Flashlight.

 If you are reading this article, you are probably in one of these categories:

 - You already carry a flashlight, but are not happy with it and are looking for something better.